 - Call your local animal shelters to see if a lost pet report has been filed.
 Leave a “found” pet report if not.

-- Call your local animal control of police department to see if someone has filed a lost pet report.
+- Call your local police department to see if someone has filed a lost pet report.
 Leave a “found” pet report if not.

 - If you found the pet in or near a residential neighborhood, knock on doors.
 Most stray animals are found just 1,000 feet from their home!